ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.swiss-weather-api/README.md

    1. Longitude / Latitude of the chosen swiss location for which forecast is needed. => Please use decimal degrees (for example Zürich: 47.36667 / 8.5)
    1. Poll Interval in Minutes (By default 30 minutes - 50 Request/Day)

 The first query is made 10s after the adapter was started.
-After the first start, the query will be executed regularly according to the conifugation parameter (Poll Interval in Minutes)
+After the first start, the query will be executed regularly according to the conifugation parameter (Poll Interval in Minutes).
+The Objects in forecast.current_hour will be createt 30s after frist startup and updated every hour by copying the corresponding values from forecast.60minutes.

 ### Visualisation Example